mlange-42/yarner/README.md

 ## Usage

 ```
-Outline 1.0
-Cameron Eldridge <cameldridge@gmail.com>
 Literate programming compiler

 USAGE:
     outline [OPTIONS] [input]...
+[SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
     -o, --output <code_dir>          Output tangled code files to this directory.
-No code files will be printed by
-                                     default.
+If none is specified, uses 'path' ->
+                                     'code' from config file.
     -c, --config <config_file>       Sets the config file name [default: Outline.toml]
     -d, --docs <doc_dir>             Directory to output weaved documentation files to.
-No documentation will be printed
-                                     by default.
+If none is specified, uses
+                                     'path' -> 'docs' from config file.
     -e, --entrypoint <entrypoint>    The named entrypoint to use when tangling code.
 Defaults to the unnamed code block.
     -l, --language <language>        The language to output the tangled code in.
 Only code blocks in this language will
                                      be used.
     -s, --style <style>              Sets the style to use.
 If not specified, it is inferred from the file extension.
-                                     When reading from STDIN, defaults to 'md'. [possible values: bird, md, tex, html]
+                                     [possible values: bird, md, tex, html]

 ARGS:
-    <input>..
+    <input>...
+The input source file(s).
+If none are specified, uses 'path' -> 'files' from config file.

+SUBCOMMANDS:
+    create    Creates an outline project in the current directory
+    help      Prints this message or the help of the given subcommand(s)
 ```

 ### Configuration